Bonds set for 2 arrested in Middletown dismemberment case

 A $1 million bond was set today for Vaughn during arraignment in Middletown Municipal Court.
 Judge James Sherron set Havens' bond at $15,000.

-The alleged crimes happened in Warren County, so the cases will go to common pleas court in that county.
+The alleged crimes happened in Warren County, so the cases will go to common pleas court there.

-Vaughn, 59, told police she shot and killed her husband, Jeffrey Fellman, on Monday in the garage of the house, according to court documents.
+Vaughn, 59, told police she shot and killed her husband, Jeffrey Fellman, 55, on Monday in the garage of the house, according to court documents.
+Late Wednesday, the Warren County Coroner's Office released the name and age of the victim.

+Acting Middletown Police Chief Eric Crank said detectives are still trying to determine if Vaughn and Fellman were actually married, but "they were in a domestic relationship."

+Crank said officers have answered domestic disturbance calls at the residence in the past involving Vaughn and Fellman.
+He confirmed casing were found at the scene.

 During questioning by detectives, Havens said Vaughn picked him up on Tuesday and asked him if he would help her dispose of a body.
 When he got to the Stone Path residence, he found Fellman's body in the garage, according to court documents.